interrogator/jason-lee-iran/README.md

 ![47.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i47.jpg)

-Noone will ever understand how it feels to run and climb through a desert that is coincidentally the hottest place in the world snapping photos like a mad man before the sun sets.
+No-one will ever understand how it feels to run and climb through a desert that is coincidentally the hottest place in the world snapping photos like a mad man before the sun sets.
 This landscape is unique to only Iran.

 > Kaluts, Iran